 It's very fulfilling to work with such young creatively-driven, musically-obsessed people.
 It's also great working for (Atlantic co-chairmen) Craig Kallman and Julie Greenwald, who are two of the best music executives I've ever met.

 DK: Are "360" deals now the standard, when signing a new artist?

-Ganbarg: Labels have to do 360 deals now.
+Ganbarg: Labels look to do 360 deals now.
 What we traditionally did was build an artist's career, but our only income came from record sales, even though our efforts directly led to an artist generating income from touring, merchandising and other sources.
-But with our new agreements, when we break an artist, we participate in income streams such as touring and merchandising.
+With our new agreements, when we break an artist, we participate in income streams such as touring and merchandising.
 We have now hired the top pros in merchandising, concert touring, fan clubs, and marketing, etc. So we now have great people in all these fields who can help our artists best achieve their goals all coming from the same place.

 DK: In closing, is there anything else that you'd like to mention?

 Ganbarg: I want to say, in terms of doing A&R, that for me it's always been about the songwriters.
 The key to success is to have an incredible song performed by an unbelievable artist.
 If you have a great artist with mediocre songs, or if you have great songs but with a mediocre artist, it usually won't work.
 So it's always going to come down to those who are creating the songs.
 I often get more excited about discovering a great new songwriter than a band.
 A band is one entity that can turn into a massive success.
 But a songwriter can write for everyone.